-You have probably heard that you should diversify your investments.
+You have heard that you should diversify your investments.
 Diversify, diversify, diversify.
-It’s excellent advice, and most people are using it as a defense against this first sword: under-diversification.
+It’s excellent advice, and most people use it as a defense against this first sword: under-diversification.

-The threat comes when we have all our eggs, or even too many of them, in one basket.
+The threat comes when we have all or most of our eggs in one basket.
 What happens when the nest falls out of the tree?

-You see this a lot with the company stock of one’s employer for ten to thirty years.
-Incentives have been in place for employees to own company stock, and over their career, they have amassed a large portion.
-A large segment of company stock is hazardous because not only is their earned income tied to the company’s success, so is their life savings.
+You see this a lot with the company stock of one’s employer when they have worked there for many years.
+Incentives have encouraged employees to own company stock, and over their careers, they have amassed a large portion.
+A large segment in company stock is hazardous because not only is their earned income tied to the company’s success, so is their life savings.
 The company going down will brutally destroy them.

 You don’t think it can happen?
-Tell that to all the employees who worked for and had large positions in WorldCom, Enron, Circuit City, Compaq Computers, BlockBuster, and many more.
+Tell that to all the employees who worked for and had large stock positions in WorldCom, Enron, Circuit City, Compaq Computers, Blockbuster, and many more.

 You also see under-diversification when someone bought into a company like Apple or Amazon when it was low, and now it makes up a significant holding.
-It has done so well they can’t see themselves ever parting with it or divesting some of it.
+It has done so well that they can’t see themselves ever parting with or divesting any of it.

-Under-diversification also happens when someone simply holds a disproportionate amount of their money in one sector or style.
+Under-diversification also happens when someone holds a disproportionate amount of money in one sector or style.
 Perhaps they have 80% of their money invested in the tech sector.
-This under-diversification devastated thousands during the tech bubble crash from 2000-2002.
+This under-diversification devastated thousands during the tech bubble crash from 2000 to 2002.
 It wasn’t merely that they owned Dot Com companies that went bust.
 It is that they owned too much of them.

-If the answer is “no,” then you are under-diversified and need to spread that money out more.
+If the answer is “no,” you are under-diversified and need to spread out that money.
 Even if it means you may lose out on future “outperformance” by divesting some of your Amazon or company stock, you still must diversify and diversify before it’s too late.